+When you apply to renew your EU residence document, your compliance with EU law will be re-verified.
 You are required to submit an application for verification against EU law.
 You must be able to prove that you have legal residence in the Netherlands and for what purpose.
-The EU residence permit is valid for a maximum of five years.
+The EU residence document is valid for a maximum of five years.